How to maintain

-On the dark web, every piece of personal information has a dollar value, and every time someone takes one of these online quizzes, they are sending their information to hackers.
-These are not targeted attacks, bots disperse them and they collect information indiscriminately.
-This is why cybersecurity experts are constantly explaining that everyone is a target.
+On the dark web, every piece of personal information has a dollar value, and every time someone takes one of these online quizzes, there’s a good chance they’re sending their information to hackers.
+These are not targeted attacks.
+Bots disperse them, and they collect information indiscriminately.
+These types of attacks are why cybersecurity experts are constantly explaining that everyone is a target.
 And yet, social media continually proves that all the hackers have to do is package personal questions in a fun and entertaining way, and people are more than willing to hand over their information.

-While it’s true that not all social media quizzes are being used for data collection, enough of them are that it’s better to be skeptical and avoid them altogether.
-Beyond that, if you’ve taken any of these quizzes, go back and delete them off your timeline.
+While not all social media quizzes are used for data collection, enough of them are that it’s better to be skeptical and avoid them altogether.
+And if you’ve taken any of these quizzes, it’s best to delete them from your timeline.

-A favorite ongoing activity for hackers is stealing images and create fake profiles.
+A favorite ongoing activity for hackers is stealing images to create fake profiles.

-Stealing images off of a social media platform is a lot easier than you might think.
-Screen captures are growing increasingly easier on computers and mobile devices.
+Stealing images from a social media platform is a lot easier than you might think.
+Screen captures are effortless on computers and mobile devices.
 Anyone can create a social media account with a valid email address.
-And with many people having similar names, creating a passable email address is not exactly challenging.
-Add a stolen picture and you have a fake profile.
+And with so many people having similar names, creating a passable email address is not exactly challenging.
+Add a stolen picture, and you have a fake profile.

-Let’s go with more secure…unless you accept an invite from a fake friend.
+Not really.
+These settings will make you more secure unless you accept an invite from a fake friend.
 Accepting that fake friend request opens your entire timeline or feed – and your friends – to cybercriminals.
-This is why they go to the trouble of creating fake profiles and sending out friend requests.
+This is why cybercriminals go to the trouble of creating fake profiles and sending out friend requests.

 - Check to make sure you’re not already friends

-- From within the social media platform, do a search for the person who sent the friend request, and check for duplicate profiles
+- From within the social media platform, search for the person who sent the friend request and check for duplicate profiles

 - Look at the profile – is there anything in their timeline?
 Do they have any pictures posted?
 Is the About section blank?